 Deploying a new instance

 If you have an existing WordPress website on another server, you can easily import it to your new site.
 You’ll need the free Site Import extension installed on the Plesk server and the FTP login details of your old site.
-This video below shows the simple five-step process for using the WordPress toolkit to import a website from another server:
+This video below shows the simple five-step process for using the WP Toolkit to import a website from another server:

 - Go to Website Importing found in the Plesk control panel.
 Important: You must have the free Plesk Migrator extension